 Anthea McAuliffe studied under the renowned RAM professor Howard Davies.
 Since then she has gained nearly 20 years' experience in teaching the violin to all ages.
 She is passionate about making violin learning fun whilst teaching the highest standards of fine technique.
 Anthea maintains an active professional performing career through her post as founder member and leader of the Intermezzo String Quartet and uses this inspiration to fuel a passion for ensemble playing in all her students.

-Katherine Birtles completed her Masters degree with Distinction at Trinity Laban Conservatoire of Music on the flute.
+Katherine Nessfield completed her Masters degree with Distinction at Trinity Laban Conservatoire of Music on the flute.
 During this time she was on placement with the BBC Concert Orchestra's Mentor Scheme, and was a winner of Making Music's Scheme for Young Concert Artists.
 Katherine enjoys a career of education, recitals and chamber music.

 Richard Brain (Director of Chapel Music) is a Conductor based in North London, Cambridgeshire and Hertfordshire.
 In addition to his school duties he is Director of Music at Christ Church Southgate, and Musical Director of Barnet Choral Society and Bishop's Stortford Choral Society.
 Richard directs hundreds of singers every week, exploring sacred and secular music from the Renaissance, through the great Baroque and Classical oratorios, to works for children's choirs and modern commissioned works.